This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Since there’s a lot of content, it might be hard to understand.
-Here, we’ll first show the test results of this function to help understand.
-If you don’t understand the function implementation, it’s okay.
-Let’s take the previous structure D
+Since there’s a lot of content, it might be a bit difficult to understand.
+Let’s first show the test results of this function for easier understanding.
+This way, even if you don’t understand the function implementation, it’s fine.
+Let’s use the previous struct D as an example again.

 try_place_n_in_pos<D, 0, 1>();